-Glen Rose ISD and each of its campuses are held to certain standards of accountability under state and federal law.
+Odem-Edroy I.S.D. and each of its campuses are held to certain standards of accountability under state and federal law.
 A key component of the accountability requirements is the dissemination and publication of certain reports and information, which include:

-- The Texas Academic Performance Report (TAPR) for the district, compiled by TEA, the state agency that oversees public education, based on academic factors and ratings; - A School Report Card (SRC) for each campus in the district compiled by TEA based on academic factors and ratings; - The district's financial management report, which will include the financial accountability rating assigned to the district by TEA; - The performance ratings of the district's evaluation of community and student engagement using the indicators required by law; and - Information compiled by TEA for the submission of a federal report card that is required by federal law.
+- The Texas Academic Performance Report (TAPR) for the district, compiled by TEA, the state agency that oversees public education, based on academic factors and ratings; - A School Report Card (SRC) for each campus in the district compiled by TEA based on academic factors and ratings; - The district's financial management report, which will include the financial accountability rating assigned to the district by TEA; - The performance ratings of the district's evaluation of community and student engagement using the indicators required by law; and - Information compiled by TEA for the submission of a federal report card that is required by the No Child Left Behind Act.

-Information about all of these can be found on the district's website at www.grisd.net.
+Information about all of these can be found on the district's website at www.oeisd.org.
 Hard copies of any reports are available upon request to the district's administration office.